 Attorney Ray Kerlick describes how account beneficiary designations work with your will and how they can have unintended consequences.
-Call 800-929-1725 for an appointment with Mr. Kerlick at any of our offices in Fort Bend County or Wharton County.
+Call 800-929-1725 for an appointment with Mr. Kerlick.
+We have law offices in Fort Bend County, Wharton County, and Matagorda County.

 Typically beneficiary designations will always trump a will.
 And so most people not totally sure how that works and the answer is pretty much always the same.
 If there is an account whether it be an investment account, a bank account, a life insurance policy, an annuity, anything on which you’ve designated a beneficiary, that beneficiary designation will be honored regardless of what your will may say.
 So we need to take these things very seriously.

 There’s a few very basic things that I would want to make sure everyone’s aware of.
 So never, ever please make a designation of a beneficiary who is a minor.
 This will effectively result in that minor’s funds being trapped in essentially a blind trust until such time as they turn 18.
 As soon as they turn 18 all of those funds will be released to them without any restrictions.
 Most of the time we don’t want an 18 year old to have a big sum of funds in their hands because they’re unlikely to use those funds wisely.

 So typically what we will do as part of our estate planning, we will set up what’s called a testamentary trust.
 That testamentary trust establishes a trust for any minor beneficiary and it will provide that a trustee will manage any funds that would go to that minor beneficiary, both before they turn 18 and even after they turn 18.
 So again typically we set up an arrangement whereby those funds will be held at least partially in trust until that minor child reaches either age 25 or 30.
 So for example we’ll have a staggered release of the funds.